Live From EuropeSaturday, July 4

 Gold poised for fourth weekly loss on hawkish Fed bets reut.rs/4xLqoSt

-bluesky bot · about 3 hours ago
+bluesky bot · 8 days ago

 Live From Europe